FabulousFabs/NeuralCoding/snn/README.md

                                                     directionality = -1))
   ...
 ```
-For `fib_excite` and `fib_feedback` we have now specified generators for weight initialisation. `snn.generatos.Xavier` gets parameters `n` and `directionality` each, with `n` referring to the pre-synpatic population size for normalisation and `directionality` indicating excitatory, inhibitory or mixed weighting (1, -1, 0, respectively).
+For `fib_excite` and `fib_feedback` we have now specified generators for weight initialisation. `snn.generatos.Xavier` gets parameters `n` and `directionality` each, with `n` referring to the pre-synpatic population size for normalisation and `directionality` indicating excitatory, inhibitory or mixed weighting (1, -1, None, respectively).

 ## Learning
 To enable learning, simply specify a plasticity rule when initialising a fibre.
 This can be achieved by modifying the basic usage example as follows: